-Bankruptcy funding presents a host of opportunities for bankruptcy estate representatives, litigation trustees and their counsel seeking to maximize the value of litigation claims in a bankruptcy estate or litigation trust for the benefit of creditors and other stakeholders.
+Bentham IMF’s bankruptcy funding presents a host of opportunities for financially strapped companies, creditors, bankruptcy estates and trustees, and their advisors, seeking to maximize the value of litigation claims.

 Estate or Trust Expenses:

 Expert and other litigation expenses with contingency counsel

 Anticipated judgment must exceed $10,000,000 (exclusive of punitive damages)

 Defendant must have a clear ability to pay.
 (Enforcement services available from our team).

 The litigation must have strong prospects of success

 Pay for costly pre-litigation or pre-confirmation claims analyses

 Provide a liquidity event that allows an estate or trust to bring new claims, pay other expenses or make distributions to creditors